 The police department has grown to 180 members, which includes 112 sworn officers and 35 civilian personnel (including part-time employees).
 The department has an annual budget of $16,455,069.00 The department, a full-service law enforcement agency, is organized in traditional, paramilitary fashion.
 The department is also responsible for code compliance and animal control.

 The police department follows a community-policing philosophy department-wide.
 Members of the department have established working partnerships with other city departments, county, state and federal agencies, homeowners associations and members of the private sector.
 The department has adopted a proactive stance towards establishing partnerships and addressing community issues.

 The Community Services Bureau consists of Code Compliance, Neighborhood Policing, School Resource Officer, Animal Control and the Traffic Unit.
-The components of this bureau include; Code Compliance Officers who are responsible for identifying, addressing and correcting city code complaints.
+The components of this division include; Code Compliance Officers who are responsible for identifying, addressing and correcting city code complaints.
 The Crime Prevention Officer coordinates neighborhood crime watch groups, crime awareness lectures and Problem-Oriented Policing projects.
 School Resource Officers (SRO) are stationed within our four public schools.
 SROs teach the Drug Abuse Resistance Education (D.A.R.E.) curriculum.
 The Traffic Unit addresses neighborhood traffic complaints and conducts specialized traffic enforcement.

 The Margate Police Department is a Commission for Florida Accreditation (CFA) Accredited Agency since 1997.An accreditation program has long been recognized as a means of maintaining the highest standards of professionalism.
 Accreditation is the certification by an independent reviewing authority that an entity has met specific requirements and prescribed standards.